Be it a cellar, basement, or crawl space, these are parts of the house everyone is scared of as a child.

 Crawl spaces are dark areas that are mostly visited for repair purposes.
 These places often hold drainage lines or electrical wiring, and due to constricted dimensions, are not conducive to storage like basements and cellars.

-Crawl spaces can suffer from problems such as excess moisture and molds.
+Crawl spaces can suffer from problems such as excess moisture and mold.
 They may also become infested with pests and vermin.
 This can lead to the seeping of gases into the house, thus negatively affecting the interiors.

 To avoid such problems, it’s recommended that you get the crawl space encapsulated.
 The encapsulation acts as a guard against gases and vapors seeping into the house.